Cielquan/commit-msg-jira-hook/README.rst

       - id: jira_commit_msg
         stages: [commit-msg]

-Then add a ``jira.ini`` to you projects root directory with following data:
+Next add a ``jira.ini`` file to your projects root with the following config:

 .. code-block:: ini